-It takes only 10 minutes to get to the ropeway station at 1600 meter elevation where you can see the timberline and ecotone of trees.
+It takes only 10 minutes to get from 1100 to 1600 meter elevation by the ropeway, where you can see the timberline and ecotone of trees.
 Mt.
 Asahidake is well-known for its alpine plants inhabitation that is said to be seen at over 3000 meter summits in the mainland of Japan.
 My father loved the alpine plants around here.
 While seeing the view from the ropeway, I remembered he had took 6-year-old me to here and enthusiastically explained alpine plants.
-Poor father, your daughter didn’t care so much, though she now regrets not accepting your passion.
+Poor father, your daughter didn’t care so much about them, though she now regrets not having accepted your passion.

 The layers of massive snow were colored by the sulfur.
-The Fumarole and the sun thawed the packed snow and exposed the reddish ground, which looks like a remnant by the god of thunder who used to play here.
+The Fumarole and the sun thawed the packed snow and exposed the reddish ground, which looks like a remnant after the god of thunder played.

-Three hours already passed so fast while communicating with nature at the playground of gods.
+Three hours already passed while communicating with nature at the playground of gods.
 Look, we all were very happy campers with our back against the neighboring mountains of Daisetsuzan National Park.

 There is a cold spring water place called 神水 (water offered by the gods) in Asahidake-onsen at the foot of Mt.
 Asahidake.
 Cold and sweet spring water from Mt.
 Asahidake makes you feel refreshing.
 It’s not only about the taste but also the effects.
 The water contains ‘Sulfate’ that is said to help cleanse inside of your body.
 Thank goodness!